Social Psychology – PSYC 312

-Social psychology is the study of how the presence of other people affects individuals’ affect, behavior, and cognition as well as how individuals form opinions and attitudes about other people.
-Topics in the course include, for example, functions of the self, theory of cognitive dissonance, attitude and attitude change, conformity, group processes, interpersonal attraction, prosocial behavior, aggression, and prejudice.
+Social psychology is the study of how the presence of other people (real or imagined) affects individuals.
+This course will provide an overview of theory and research related to: development of the self, cognitive dissonance, attitudes and attitude change, group processes, attraction and relationships, prosocial behavior, aggression, as well as stereotyping and discrimination.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.